ncklinux/proxmox/README.md

 # 10.0.2.0/24 dev enp0s3 proto kernel scope link src 10.0.2.15
 # 192.168.56.0/24 dev enp0s8 proto kernel scope link src 192.168.56.10

-# It appears that the default route is incorrectly set to 192.168.56.254 via enp0s8, that's the problem, because enp0s8 is part of the host-only network, does not provide internet access.
-The default route should instead point to 10.0.2.2, which is the VirtualBox NAT gateway for enp0s3.
+# It appears that the default route is incorrectly set to 192.168.56.254 via enp0s8,
+# that's the problem, because enp0s8 is part of the host-only network, does not provide

-# Test fix
+# internet access.
+The default route should instead point to 10.0.2.2, which is the
+# VirtualBox NAT gateway for enp0s3.

+# Let's test it first
 $ ip route del default via 192.168.56.254 dev enp0s8
 $ ip route add default via 10.0.2.2 dev enp0s3
 $ ping -c2 8.8.8.8